 There are several reasons for the link between psoriasis and depression:

-Psoriasis can be embarrassing.
-The most obvious reason psoriasis makes you feel down is what it does to your skin.
+Psoriasis symptoms can be obvious to others.
 The red, scaly patches can be hard to hide, especially in the summer.

-People around you might treat you differently because they don't understand what psoriasis is or they think it's contagious.
+People around you might treat you differently.
+Because they don't understand what psoriasis is, some people may think it's contagious.
 Surveys show that 1 in 5 people with psoriasis have faced rejection and felt unwelcome at times because of their condition.

 Psoriasis is uncomfortable.
 Psoriasis plaques itch, burn, crack, and bleed.
 Up to 42% of people with psoriasis also have the swollen, painful joints of psoriatic arthritis.
 Living with these uncomfortable symptoms can make you more likely to be depressed.